-With the major holidays behind us, the next big day to look forward to is Valentine’s Day!
+The next big day to look forward to Valentine’s Day with the major holidays behind us!
 Traditionally, couples spend the night out on the town or at a romantic restaurant.
 Well, at least they used to.
 More and more couples are opting for a night in rather than going out for Valentine’s day.
 We don’t blame you.
-Everyone likes a home cooked meal and you can avoid the crowds out at popular restaurants.
-If you’re planning on spending the night in though, we recommend doing a little preparation so you can avoid an evening ruining plumbing disaster.
+Everyone likes a home-cooked meal, and you can avoid the crowds out at popular restaurants.
+If you’re planning on spending the night in, though, we recommend doing a little preparation so you can avoid an evening ruining plumbing disaster.
 We’ve got a few easy to do Valentine’s Day plumbing tips for you to get ready for the big day!

 Know where your water shut off valve is

 Don’t wait until a broken pipe is dumping gallons of water into your home to try to figure out where your shut off valve is.
 Nothing will kill the romantic mood more than extensive water damage and the necessary clean up afterward.
-Knowing where your water shut off is ahead of time can save you a lot of hassle if you ever have a water line break.
+Knowing where your water shut off is ahead of time can save you much hassle if you ever have a water line break.

 Track down and repair minor leaks